 by Noah on 13 Mar, 2020

-The Nanny Network has managed to safely operate since the pandemic began, providing child care to hundreds of families and jobs to countless child care providers.
+The Nanny Network has managed to safely operate since the pandemic began, providing child care to hundreds of families and jobs to hundreds of child care providers.
 We are proud of this fact and, while there is no way to guarantee that our 0% transmission track record will continue, we look for the same vigilance to carry us safely through this newest phase.

-For our long-term placement clients, we still cannot guarantee we will be able to place a caregiver that is vaccinated although it will be a important part of the job description and we have successfully placed many vaccinated nannies this summer.
+For our long-term placement clients, we cannot guarantee we will be able to place a caregiver that is vaccinated although it will be an important part of the job description, and we have successfully placed many vaccinated nannies.
 If you start a search with us, it is important to understand and acknowledge that it is possible that caregivers may change their mind on this complicated subject, which is out of our control.
 This is a subject matter that you will need to discuss directly with the candidate who can decide whether or not to disclose this information.

-With or without the vaccine, our caregivers continue to follow strict health care policies that we have implemented in accordance with the CDC to ensure your family’s safety and we ask our families to provide that same consistency and transparency.
+With or without the vaccine, our caregivers continue to follow strict health care policies that we have implemented in accordance with the CDC guidelines to ensure your family’s safety and we ask our families to provide that same consistency, courtesy and transparency.
 In addition to daily health screenings for our caregivers, we are still relying on both our caregivers and families to best assess their health and inform us immediately of any concerns.
 Our mask mandate, in addition to our contact tracing and daily health screenings, provide a critical safety combination in allowing The Nanny Network to continue its work in providing care and support to families during an unprecedented time of need.

 Important Updates for Families: